Couldn’t make it to our webinar, Understanding DIY Fundraising? Not to worry. We’ve got everything you need to catch up.

 Watch the video, or scroll below, for our interview with Colby.

-As Director of Lifestyle at LLS, my job is to support, promote, and build our Lifestyle fundraising program which is rooted in do-it-yourself fundraising.
+As Director of Lifestyle at LLS, my job was to support, promote, and build our Lifestyle fundraising program which is rooted in do-it-yourself fundraising.
 The basic premise is, any activity, any passion, anything that brings people together can start a movement to help us find a cure.

 So at LLS, how did you decide that you first wanted to get into DIY?
 What made you explore this area of fundraising?